iterorganization/IMAS-Python/docs/source/installing.rst

 Installing IMAS-Python
 ======================

 IMAS-Python is a pure Python package.
-For full functionality of the package you need an installation of `the IMAS Core library <https://imas.iter.org/>`_.
-See :ref:`IMAS-Python 5 minute introduction` for an overview of functionality which does (not) require the IMAS Core library available.
+While it can be used without it, for full functionality of the package you need an installation of `the IMAS Core library <https://imas.iter.org/>`_.
+See :ref:`IMAS-Python 5 minute introduction` for a quick overview of its most basic functionalities.

-To get started, you can install it from `pypi.org <https://pypi.org/project/IMAS-Python>`_:
+To get started, you can install it from `pypi.org <https://pypi.org/project/imas-python>`_:

 .. code-block:: bash

-    pip install IMAS-Python
+    pip install imas-python

 Local installation from sources